-Before granting a Special Use Permit, the PC and the BOCC shall hold meeting(s), in compliance with Appendix E, on the matter.
-Notice of such meeting shall be published, at the expense of the applicant, in a newspaper of general circulation within Custer County at least ten (10) days prior to the meeting date.
+Before granting a Special Use Permit, the PC and the BOCC shall hold a meeting(s), in compliance with Appendix E, on the matter.
+Notice of such meeting and the subject matter shall be published, at the expense of the applicant, in a-newspaper of record general circulationas determined by the BOCC, within Custer County at least ten fourteen (140) days prior to the meeting date.
 In the case of Wildlife review or items of State interest the notice shall be at least thirty (30) days prior to the meeting date.
-In addition, written notice of the first meeting shall be mailed Certified, Return Receipt at least ten (10) days prior to the meeting date to the owners of properties adjacent the property in question.
+In addition, written notice of the first meeting shall be mailed Certified, Return Receipt at least ten fourteen (140) days prior to the more of the meeting date to the owners of properties adjacent the property in question.
 Such written notice should be mailed to the last address of record held by the Custer County Assessor's Office.
 Failure to mail such notice due to clerical omissions shall not affect the validity of any meeting or determination of the BOCC.
 Applicants may be required to pay additional postage, if postage for all applicable meetings exceeds 20% of application fee.